-- Customer receives an email directly from Amazon
+- They receive an email directly from Amazon

 - Customer clicks the stars directly in the email

-- Customer is directed to a page where they are again presented with the stars and as soon as they click them it is submitted instantly to a sellers page as a ‘rating without a written review attached’
+- They are then directed to a page where they are presented with the stars.
+As soon as they click them, it is submitted instantly to a sellers page as a ‘rating without a written review attached’

 - Customers then have the option to leave a full review should they wish however this step is not mandatory.

-Our team confirmed the one-click review was submitted on the “Review Your Purchases Page.”
-When you visit this page you can see that you left a star rating and are again given an option to leave a written review.
+Our team confirmed the submission of the one-click review was on the “Review Your Purchases Page.”
+When you visit this page, you can see that you left a star rating and an option to leave a written review.

 Limiting Customer Dialogue

-What we foresee happening is that Amazon will stop the ability for Sellers to engage with customers.
+What we foresee happening is that Amazon will stop the ability of Sellers to engage with customers.
 Sellers will only be able to answer questions if a customer asks and engages the seller in conversation first.
-They are slowly working this into their system to shut off the review request from the Sellers and have it be more controlled by Amazon through this new system they’ve released in the last few months.
+They are slowly working this into their system to stop review requests from Sellers and be more controlled by Amazon.

-We believe one click reviews will result in a higher purchase to review ratio.
-The ease of a one click review should generate a higher “review conversion.”
-We saw this when Amazon one click to purchase skyrocketed conversion rates on Amazon product detail pages.
+We believe one-click reviews will result in a higher purchase to review ratio.
+The ease of a one-click review should generate a higher “review conversion.”
+We saw this when Amazon’s one-click to purchase skyrocketed conversion rates on Amazon product detail pages.